Map illustration is a fun and inventive way to pay homage to the places we love; both real and imaginary.

-Here you’ll find three different projects: a playful illustration map, a detailed city map, and a detailed road map.
-Although targeted for intermediate level illustrators, Liz’s teaching style and provided tools make it so that it’s easy for beginners to keep up.
+Here you’ll find three different projects: a playful illustration map, a detailed city map, and a road map.
+Although targeted at intermediate-level illustrators, Liz’s teaching style and provided tools make it so that it’s easy for beginners to keep up.

 You’ll need an iPad and stylus for this course, as it operates with Procreate.
 Downloads to the stamps and brushes Liz created for the course will be accessible after only one section; be sure not to miss out!

 Keep reading to find the last course on our list of map illustration classes.

 Fantasy Map Design

 Teacher: Filip Korić

 Duration: 18 Lessons (2h 42m)

 The last (but not least) course on our list is presented by graphic designer Filip Korić who has specifically curated this class with fantasy map enthusiasts in mind.